dhakehurst/net.akehurst.example.xtext.vertx/README.md

 # net.akehurst.example.xtext.vertx
-An example of using Xtext on the Web using Vertx as the web server
+An example of Xtext in the Web using Vertx as the web server

 To Build: